Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Juli 2025 06.27.05 UTC
+- WIB: Jumat, 4 Juli 2025 09.18.21 UTC
-- WITA: Jumat, 4 Juli 2025 07.27.05 UTC
+- WITA: Jumat, 4 Juli 2025 10.18.21 UTC
-- WIT: Jumat, 4 Juli 2025 08.27.05 UTC
+- WIT: Jumat, 4 Juli 2025 11.18.21 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature